 {% endarchiveList %}

-In some cases, we do not want to output empty values or whitespaces, but instead provide a default substitute text, at which time we can use the built-in AnQiCMSdefaultanddefault_if_noneFilters.
-They can provide a default value for variables that may be empty or undefined, to avoid directly outputting empty content or triggering errors.
+In some cases, we do not want to output empty values or blanks, but provide a default alternative text, for which you can use the built-in AnQiCMS.defaultanddefault_if_noneFilters.
+They can provide a default value for variables that may be empty or undefined, avoiding direct output of empty content or triggering errors.

-Ifcontact.CellphoneThe value of this variable isnil, it will display "No contact information available".contact.Cellphoneis an empty string""If so, it will directly display an empty string.
-The choice of filter depends on the specific 'empty' state you expect to handle.
+contact.CellphoneThis variable's value isnilIf there is no contact information displayed.contact.CellphoneIs an empty string""It will directly display an empty string.
+Choose which filter to use depending on the specific 'empty' state you expect to handle.

 <div>